Car safety features explained

 Historically, advances in car safety have focussed on crash survival, but now manufacturers pay attention to how the deformation of a car’s interior in a collision can leave passengers with life-changing injuries – particularly to the legs of front-seat occupants.

-The development of the knee airbag means drivers would be cushioned from immovable objects such as the steering column in a collision, preventing injury to their lower limbs and pelvis.
+The development of the knee airbag means drivers would be cushioned from immovable objects such as the steering column and the leading edge of the dashboard, preventing injury to their lower limbs and pelvis.
 It’s just one of the many developments that could mean the difference between walking away from an accident and being stretchered out.

 Isofix child seat mounts

-Isofix is a system for fitting child seats that uses mounting points built into the car seats, rather than the adult seatbelt.
+Isofix is a system for fitting child seats that uses mounting points built into the car seats, rather than the seatbelt.
 It has become the accepted standard for fitting child car seats, with nearly all manufacturers offering it, at least as an option.

-The main benefit is that they make the seat easier to install, increasing the likelihood of it being installed correctly.
-Three-point Isofix systems are best, as they have a ‘top tether’ as well as two lower anchorages.
+The main benefit is that they make the seat easier to install, so there's less risk of getting it wrong.
+An incorrectly installed child car seat means it may not give full protection to the passenger in a crash.
+Three-point Isofix systems come with two lower anchorages, and a third anchor point which can be a ‘top tether’ or a support legs.
+The type you choose will depend on your car - a car with an under-floor storage cubby is unsuitable for a child seat with a support leg, for instance.

 However, in crashes Isofix seats aren't automatically safer than belted seats.
 This is because the Isofix mounts create a stiff joint, through which crash forces are more readily transmitted to the seat shell and its occupant.
 With a belted seat, the compliance or 'give' in the belt allows some movement in a crash, absorbing some of the crash energy.
 Check out the unique Which? child car seat test results to find out which seats perform best of all in typical crashes.

 We only award Best Buys to the safest child car seats.
-Find out which ones performed best.
+Find out which ones you should consider.

 Pedestrian protection